Your child's doctor will:

 - Ease up on toilet training.
 If you suspect that toilet training may be playing a role in your child's constipation, take a break from toilet training for a bit to see if the constipation improves.

 - Constipation in children.
-Merck Manual Professional Version. http://www.merckmanuals.com/professional/pediatrics/symptoms-in-infants-and-children/constipation-in-children.
-Accessed July 8, 2016.
+Merck Manual Professional Version. https://www.merckmanuals.com/professional/pediatrics/symptoms-in-infants-and-children/constipation-in-children?query=constipation in children#.
+Accessed May 31, 2019.